Naaya Aayam Multi-Disciplinary Institute

-Naaya Aayam Multi-Disciplinary Institute (NAMI), established in 2013, is an education foundation located in Gokarneshwor - 7,Jorpati, Kathmandu, Nepal.
+Naaya Aayam Multi-Disciplinary Institute (NAMI), established in 2013, is an education foundation located in Baneswor, Kathmandu, Nepal.
 The college directly works with its roots tied to University of Northampton, UK, providing Undergraduate and Graduate Degrees and Cambridge International Examinations for GCE ‘A’ Level.

 Infrastructure

 NAMI is stretched over 37 ropani land built with modern auditoriums, classrooms, tutorial/discussion rooms, library and computer and science laboratories.
 It also has sports arena for basketball, mini-football and cricket practice pitch.